WHEN DO I NEED TO REPLACE MY HOT WATER CYLINDER?

-Ever had a moment when you’re happily having a warm shower when suddenly someone opens a tap in the kitchen, or switches on the washing machine in the laundry, and you’re left with just a thin stream of cold water?
+Ever had a moment when you’re happy having a warm shower when suddenly someone opens a tap in the kitchen or switches on the washing machine in the laundry, and you’re left with just a thin stream of cold water?

 This is usually the case when you’re using a low-pressure hot water cylinder, the type most older New Zealand homes were fitted with.

 “Modern homeowners often prefer to upgrade to a mains pressure hot water cylinder, which delivers water to the entire house at the same pressure, meaning there can be various taps open at the same time.”

 WHY UPGRADING TO A MAINS PRESSURE HOT WATER CYLINDER MIGHT BE PERFECT FOR YOU

 Sometimes your low-pressure hot water cylinder just doesn’t cut the mustard anymore.
 Here are some reasons people switch to main pressure: